Healthcare Revenue Cycle Jobs in USA with Visa Sponsorship

 Use Migrate Mate to filter for sponsorship-ready employers

-Browse healthcare revenue cycle roles on Migrate Mate to find employers who have documented H-1B or E-3 sponsorship histories, saving time by focusing your applications on organizations that have already committed to sponsoring international candidates.
+Browse healthcare revenue cycle roles on Migrate Mate to find employers who have documented H-1B or E-3 visa sponsorship histories, saving time by focusing your applications on organizations that have already committed to sponsoring international candidates.

 Do healthcare revenue cycle jobs qualify for H-1B sponsorship?

 Many do, but approval depends on the specific role and how the employer frames the position.
 USCIS requires that the job meet the specialty occupation standard, meaning it typically requires a bachelor's degree or higher in a specific field like health information management or healthcare administration.
-Roles like revenue cycle analyst or coding specialist have been approved under H-1B, but general billing clerk positions with no degree requirement generally do not qualify.
+Roles like revenue cycle analyst or coding specialist have been approved under H-1B visa, but general billing clerk positions with no degree requirement generally do not qualify.

 What degree do I need for a sponsored revenue cycle job?